Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-chain-of-food/the-good-chef/chapter-1.md

 An odd list.
 But Chef's mind, filled with cooking experience, immediately felt the recipe was _right_.
 Bumpbarachts were often used to give something a nicer smell or taste.
 The Dinodear soothed pain and helped heal wounds.
 The Turnbacktulip turned back viruses and the Fishfool strengthened bodily fluids, such as blood.

 It sounded like a good medicine.
-Unfortunately, all those ingredients were very hard to ged.
+Unfortunately, all those ingredients were very hard to get.

-Minneka stood next to her wagon and defiantly looked inside.
+Minneka stood next to her wagon and looked inside defiantly.
 "Let me guess, you _have_ to travel by wagon?"

 "Of course!
 Just wait, my sweet Wagoney is much faster than you think!"